MicrosoftDocs/architecture-center/docs/example-scenario/hybrid/secure-hybrid-messaging-web-content.md

 [Web Application Proxy](/windows-server/remote/remote-access/web-application-proxy/web-application-proxy-in-windows-server).
 Web Application Proxy pre-authenticates access to web applications by using AD FS.
 It also functions as an AD FS proxy.

 [Exchange Server](https://www.microsoft.com/microsoft-365/exchange/email).
 Exchange Server hosts user mailboxes on-premises.
-In this architecture, it uses tokens issued to the user by Azure AD to authorize access to the mailbox.
+In this architecture, it uses tokens issued to the user by Azure AD to authorize access to mailboxes.

 [Active Directory services](/windows-server/identity/ad-ds/get-started/virtual-dc/active-directory-domain-services-overview).
 Active Directory services stores information about members of a domain, including devices and users.
 In this architecture, user accounts belong to Active Directory services and are synchronized to Azure AD.